-Based on the fieldwork at two elementary schools in northeastern China, the monograph details how local schools enacted the New Mathematics Curriculum Reform that was launched in early 2000.
+Based on the fieldwork carried out at two elementary schools, Merits School and Pioneer School, in northeastern China, the monograph details how local schools enacted the New Mathematics Curriculum Reform that was launched in early 2000.

 The trajectory of the reform implementation at each school was plotted out.
-Both schools resorted to the long-standing quality control mechanism and teaching norms to operationalize the reform ideas.
-The mechanism functioned by placing teachers under reform-aligned, measurable supervision and evaluation.
-The schools responded to the reform out of school people’s practical concerns as well as the established school culture.
-Merits School arrived at a two-faces strategy to cope with the reform.
+Both schools resorted to a long-standing quality control mechanism, i.e., teaching norms, to operationalize the reform ideas.
+The mechanism functioned by placing teachers under measurable supervision and evaluation aligned with the reform.
+The schools responded to the reform following school people’s raising practical concerns, as well as the established school culture.
+Merits School arrived at a "two-faced strategy" to cope with the reform.
 Pioneer School managed to maintain a balance between promoting reform pedagogy and maintaining good test rankings.
 Both schools marginally involved parents in the implementation of the reform.
 This study suggests that to achieve success, reformers need to place equal emphasis on the transformation of teachers as well as local policymakers.

 Table of Contents

 1. Introduction 2.
 Curriculum Reform as Leverage of Change 3.
 Research Design 4.
 Merits School Confronted with the Reform 5.
-Teaching Evaluation: In Response to the Reform 6.
-Teachers’ Learning and Professional Development 7.
+Teaching Evaluation at Merits School In Response to the Reform 6.
+Teachers’ Learning and Professional Development at Merits School 7.
 Pioneer School Embraced the Reform 8.
-Teaching Evaluation: In Response to the Reform 9.
-Teachers’ Experience of the Curriculum Reform 10.
+Teaching Evaluation at Pioneer School in Response to the Reform 9.
+Teachers’ Experience of the Curriculum Reform at Pioneer School 10.
 Key Findings 11.
 General Discussion 12.
 Concluding Remarks

-Wei Gao, Ph.D., is an associate professor in the Institute of Higher Education at Beijing University of Technology.
+Wei Gao, Ph.D., is an associate professor at the Institute of Higher Education at Beijing University of Technology, China.
+He obtained his doctorate from Syracuse University, United States of America.
 He has been an elementary teacher, UN Volunteer, special educator, and an engineer.
 His research is focused on STEM education and inclusion issues.